-Prince Harry & Meghan Markle Fallout After Witholding Baby Archie Birth Announcement By Seven Hours
+Prince Harry & Meghan Markle May Face Fallout After Witholding Baby Archie Birth Announcement By Seven Hours

-Prince Harry and his wife Meghan Markle may have to deal with fallout from the press after reportedly holding out on the news of their son Archie’s birth for hours after he was born.
+Prince Harry and his wife Meghan Markle may have to deal with the fallout from the press after reportedly holding out on the news of their son Archie’s birth for hours after he was born.

 While the royal couple did explain that they wanted to have some private time as a couple before making their debut alongside their son to the press, one royal expert is furious that their comments seemed to apply to Markle’s delivery as well.

-The couple announced on their official Instagram that they welcomed a baby boy into the world at 5:26 am on Monday, May 6, weighing in at 7lbs 3oz.
-Royal watchers were confused when less than one hour earlier, Buckingham Palace, revealed the Duchess of Sussex had been in labor.
-While the Duchess of Sussex could have had a quick delivery, it was revealed otherwise and some royal watchers were none too pleased.
+The couple announced on their official Instagram that they welcomed a baby boy into the world at 5:26 am on Monday, May 6, weighing in at seven pounds and three ounces.
+Royal watchers were confused when less than one hour earlier, Buckingham Palace revealed the Duchess of Sussex had been in labor.
+While the duchess could have had a quick delivery, it was revealed otherwise and some royal watchers were none too pleased.

-Express reported that Royal expert Duncan Larcombe told the outlet he was “furious” at the delay in announcing Meghan’s labor. stating it could present issues with the press moving forward.
+The Daily Express reported that Royal expert Duncan Larcombe told the outlet he was “furious” at the delay in announcing Meghan’s labor. stating it could present issues with the press moving forward.

 Larcombe gave his opinion on the royal family’s gaffe and the implications it could present for the couple in the future.